 General Policy for All Use of Lee Chapel

-It is the policy of Washington and Lee University to permit University departments and University-sanctioned campus organizations use of designated areas in the Lee Chapel and Museum for activities that are confined to the programs of the University, the Lee Chapel Museum and those that relate directly to the University's overall educational, cultural and social goals.
+Washington and Lee University departments and University-sanctioned campus organizations are permitted to use designated areas in the Lee Chapel and Museum.
+This use is confined to programs of the university, the Lee Chapel Museum and those that relate directly to the university's overall educational, cultural and social goals.

-Activities in the Chapel need not be religious in nature, but all events must respect the integrity of the space.
-Use of the Chapel is subject to procedures and guidelines necessary to protect the historic integrity of the site and its collections, as well as the safety and health of visitors and staff.
+Activities in the Chapel need not be religious in nature, but all events must respect the integrity of the space and must not compromise the site's function as a university venue and public museum.
+Use of the Chapel is subject to guidelines and restrictions necessary to protect the historic integrity of the site and its collections, as well as the safety and health of visitors and staff.